lorenaguo/Math-Quiz-Card/README.md

 # Math-Quiz-Card
-This is a math quiz card prototype powered by Gemini 2.0 Flash
+This is a math quiz card prototype powered by Gemini 2.0 Flash.
+It provides users with feedback by offering hints or full solutions.
+Solution steps are displayed on the blackboard, and students can ask the AI tutor followup questions.
+There are options to turn off the voiceover or subtitles.

 ## 📦 Setup Instructions